kaankoca-debug/kaankoca-debug.github.io/Documentary.md

 <img src="PHOTO&GIF/Swift-1-BenTen-Documentary_App6.png" width="600">  <img src="PHOTO&GIF/Swift-2-BenTen-Documentary_App6.png" width="600">  <img src="PHOTO&GIF/Swift-3-BenTen-Documentary_App6.png" width="600">  <img src="PHOTO&GIF/Swift-4-BenTen-Documentary_App6.png" width="600"> <img src="PHOTO&GIF/Swift-5-BenTen-Documentary_App6.png" width="600">  <img src="PHOTO&GIF/Swift-6-BenTen-Documentary_App6.png" width="600">

     //12/07/2025
     import SwiftUI

     struct ContentView: View {
     @State private var showFirstWatch = true
     @State private var hour: Int = 0
     @State private var minute: Int = 0

+    //I create the variables for the style of the watch, minute and the hour.
+State helps the variables to change

     private var isAM: Bool { (hour % 24) < 12 }
     private var minuteAngle: Double { Double(minute) * 6 }
     private var hourAngle: Double { Double(hour % 12) * 30 + Double(minute) * 0.5 }

+    //I create integer variables that are am/pm, minute hand's angle and the hour hand's angle.
+I use double to make it like 0.0 instead of 0.

     var body: some View {
         ZStack {

-            if showFirstWatch {
+            //In this part I draw the Ben Ten watch.
+I use ZStack to stack the shapes on top of each other.
+I use frame to size, foregroundcolor to color, shadow to put shadows, offset to place, and resiable and scaled to fit for the triangles ı got from the shape library.
+I use rotation to rotate the triangle images. if showFirstWatch {

                 ZStack {
                     Color.indigo.opacity(0.3).ignoresSafeArea()
+                    //Background color
                     Circle()
                         .frame(width: 288)
                         .foregroundColor(.black)
                         .shadow(radius: 10)
+                    //The big circle behind

                     Image(systemName: "triangle.fill")
                         .resizable()